 SILVER STREET POETRY

-Other readers at Silver Street over the coming months will include:
+Guest readers at Silver Street over the coming months include:

 Friday 4th October – Deborah Harvey, reading from her fourth poetry collection, The Shadow Factory

 Friday 1st November – Chaucer Cameron of Elephant’s Footprint and Poetry Film Live